ariellaaro/DNABERT-2_HCV/README.md

 ## 1. Introduction

 DNABERT-2 is a foundation model trained on large-scale multi-species genome that achieves the state-of-the-art performance on $28$ tasks of the [GUE](https://drive.google.com/file/d/1GRtbzTe3UXYF1oW27ASNhYX3SZ16D7N2) benchmark.
 It replaces k-mer tokenization with BPE, positional embedding with Attention with Linear Bias (ALiBi), and incorporate other techniques to improve the efficiency and effectiveness of DNABERT.

+In this project, we fine-tuned the original DNABERT-2 using data from the [Los Alamos Sequence Database](https://hcv.lanl.gov/content/index), which was formatted using the scripts provided in the `formatting` folder.

+In local evaluations, the model predicted the correct labels with over 98% accuracy and precision for the six main HCV genotypes and the most prevalent subtypes.
+Detailed test performance results are available in the `results` folder.

 ## 2. Data Format